 If you have been around here any time at all, you know that I love mason jars.
-When I needed a bit of new art in my kitchen, I created this fun mason jar pallet art to go in that spot.
-Y’all can totally make this as well.
-Just follow along below with my steps to make some pallet art of your own.
+When I needed a bit of new art in my kitchen, I created this fun mason jar pallet artwork to go in that spot.
 You can paint on the mason jar like my version or anything else that fits with your home.

 Supplies needed to make your own pallet art:

 Portions of the supplies used in this tutorial were given to me free of charge however all projects and opinions are my own.

 - Boards (I used some old decking we had in the scrap pile.)

 - Saw (I used my Rockwell Blade Runner.)

 - Krylon Chalky Finish (I used anvil gray.)
 (NOTE: This is brand new and will be hitting stores soon.)

 - Americana Chalky Finish (I used everlasting and escape.)